At a glance

 - Your child turns off the computer monitor, or changes screens every time you walk by.

-- Your child seems nervous or jumpy when an instant message, text, or email arrives.
+- Your child seems nervous or jumpy when a text, email, or notification pops up.

-- Your child doesn’t want to go to school or appears uneasy about going.
+- Your child doesn’t want to go to school or seems uneasy about going.

 - Your child becomes withdrawn.